EdwardHamHam/BetterLogin/README.md

 Many, every message will be customizeable and almost everything

 ## Features
--ipban
+ - ipban
--nameban
+ - nameban
--iptempban
+ - iptempban
--nametempban
+ - nametempban
--online settings like changing displayed name, email, password...
+ - online settings like changing displayed name, email, password...
--will work with Volt by @Falk
+ - will work with Volt by @Falk
--many more, too many to list
+ - many more, too many to list